All Episodes

 Why are they privileged?

-Why, why are why are they special?
+Why are they special?

-Just because they have less money than I do, why do they not have to pay for their more house?
+Just because they have less money than I do, why do they not have to pay for their house?

-And so I'm just gonna pay anymore.
+And so people, I'm just going to pay anymore.

-You know, make them come take the house away.
+Make them come take the house away.

 And I know that some people walked away.

-Based on that entirely.
+Based on that entirely, we'll be back.

 Sit tight.